grundstein/grundstein.it/src/pages/index.md

 "not invented here" sometimes is a good thing.

-language agnosticity, with a focus on nodejs and rust support.
+language agnosticity, with a focus on erlang, nodejs and rust support.

 </div>